Research Snapshot

 The key takeaway is uncertainty, not conviction.

 The consensus path is nearly flat, which means today’s upside has not produced a broad model endorsement.
 One model is modestly below spot, the other modestly above.
-So the market may still have room to run tactically, but the signal is not yet strong enough to call this a fresh structural bull leg with confidence.
+So the market may still have room to run tactically, but the research cue is not yet strong enough to call this a fresh structural bull leg with confidence.

 Winners and losers